RedPillAnalytics/checkmate-examples-archive/obi/README.md

 }
 ```

 The DSL might be a bit confusing, because we are using Gradle's built-in dependency resolution functionality to resolve our OBI artifacts.
-Basically, we use a Gradle [configuration](https://docs.gradle.org/current/dsl/org.gradle.api.artifacts.Configuration.html) to declare dependencies on artifacts that we want Checkmate to pull down whenever we use one of the tasks in that build group.
-We are declaring a particular distribution file... in this case, the **build** distribution, with a particular version.
-Notice we simply have a '`+`' for the version number: this signifies that we simply want to pull down whatever the latest version is.
-We could have easily written `feature 'obiee:obi-build:1.0.0'`.
+Basically, we use a Gradle [configuration](https://docs.gradle.org/current/dsl/org.gradle.api.artifacts.Configuration.html) to declare a dependency on a particular artifact... in this case, the **build** distribution file at a particular version.
+Notice we have a '`+`' for the version number: this signifies that we want to download whatever the latest version of the artifat is.
+We could have easily written `feature 'obiee:obi-build:1.0.0'` if we wanted to be exact.
 We can look at all the new tasks now enabled by the `feature` build group:

 ```bash
 ./gradlew tasks | grep feature